ehmatthes/pcc_2e/beyond_pcc/extracting_from_excel.md

 The previous example is helpful, perhaps, when looking at a list of headings for a worksheet over a remote connection.
 But usually when we're analyzing the data from a spreadsheet we can just open the file in Excel, look for the information we want, and then write code to extract that information.
 We usually aren't interested in every single cell in a row, though.
 We're often interested in selected cells in every row in the sheet.

-The following example pulls data from three specific columns in each row in the file except the header row:
+The following example pulls data from three specific columns in each row in the file containing the data we're interested in:

 ```python
 from openpyxl import load_workbook